What Is A Personality Disorder?

 - They often agree to things they don’t even like for fear of being left alone.

 - They will remain in an abusive relationship rather than being alone.

 - They try to keep everything in order and under control.

-- They feel anxious when they or others make mistakes.
+- People with OCD feel anxious when they or others make mistakes.

 Only a licensed medical practitioner should identify a personality disorder.
 There is no reliable self-check for identifying a personality disorder.
-It is also important to note that most individuals will have characteristics that can fit into more than one of the categories listed above.
+It is also important to note that most individuals will have characteristics of personality disorders that can fit into more than one of the categories listed above.

 If you feel that you or a loved one might be affected by a personality disorder, contact us to learn more about our Los Angeles Teen Treatment Program to set up an initial consultation and free assessment.
 Sometimes, inpatient treatment might be the best course of action, at least until the disorder becomes manageable.
 More common treatment options include supervised outpatient treatment with medication, medication-only treatment, or group therapy only.

 Some people with personality disorders go through day-to-day life with no trouble.
-Whether their symptoms are not severe enough to cause disruptive behavior, or they have found a way to control the behaviors, there are some people you would never know have a personality disorder or what is a personality disorder.
+Whether their personality disorder symptoms are not severe enough to cause disruptive behavior, or they have found a way to control the behaviors, there are some people you would never know have a personality disorder or what is a personality disorder.

 Many individuals with personality disorders struggle to maintain meaningful relationships.
 Some may attach to people who could harm them, while others may push everybody away.
 Relationship problems are one of the most common complaints of people with personality disorders.
 Proper therapy can help these individuals overcome the problem though.

 There are many types of personality disorders, and not every individual is affected in the same way.
 Relationships, jobs, and personal life all suffer from undiagnosed personality disorders.
 By getting the help needed, though, these individuals can assimilate into society and become happy and productive.